Holomorphic Cartan geometries and rational curves: The structure group and the rational envelope

-\begin{lemma} Suppose that $G/H$ is a complex homogeneous space.
-Suppose that $M$ is a compact complex manifold with a holomorphic $G/H$-geometry.
-Fix a point $m_0 \in M$ and a frame $e_0 \in E_{m_0}$.
-Take the universal covering space $\widetilde{R}$ of the blade $\Blade{m_0}$.
-The developing map $\widetilde{R} \to H'_0/\left(H'_0 \cap H\right)$ is a finite unramified covering map. \end{lemma} \begin{proof} The developing map $\widetilde{R} \to H'_0 o_H$ of the universal covering space of any blade is surjective by Corollary~\vref{corollary:GroupAction}.
-The developing map is locally injective as a map to $G/H$ because the curvature vanishes.
+\begin{proof} The developing map \(\RE{m_0} \to H'_0 x_0\) is surjective by Corollary~\ref{corollary:GroupAction}.
+The developing map is locally injective as a map to \(X\) because the curvature vanishes.
 The developing map is a local isomorphism, being a surjective and locally injective morphism of analytic varieties to a smooth analytic variety.
-By Lemma\vref{lemma:BladeCoverIsCompact}, $\widetilde{R}$ is compact.
-Therefore the developing map $\widetilde{R} \to H'_0 o_H$ is a covering map. \end{proof}

-\begin{corollary} Suppose that $M$ is a compact complex manifold with a holomorphic Cartan geometry.
-Then every blade of $M$ is a smooth compact complex submanifold of $M$. \end{corollary}

-We need a slight variation on the Borel--Remmert theorem. \begin{proposition} If $X$ is a rationally connected compact homogeneous complex manifold, then $X$ is a complete rational homogeneous variety $X=G/P$. \end{proposition} \begin{proof} Following Akhiezer,\cite[p.
-216]{Akhiezer:1986}, every compact homogeneous complex manifold has the form $X=G/U$, a holomorphic torus bundle over some $G/P$.
-By Campana's theorem \cite[p.
-543]{Campana:1991}, because $X$ is rationally connected, $X$ is simply connected.
-We can assume (see Wang \cite[pp. 3--4]{Wang:1954}) that $G$ is a complex semisimple Lie group.
-Campana \cite[p.
-545 Proposition 3.4]{Campana:1991} proves that $\Cohom{r}{X,\mathbb{O}}=0$ for $r>0$, and $\Cohom{r}{G/P,\mathbb{O}}=0$ for $r>0$.
-The torus fiber, say $T$, has $\Cohom{r}{T,\mathbb{O}}>0$ for $r$ up to the dimension of $T$.
-Computing out the exact sequence from $X$ being a torus bundle we find that $T$ must have dimension $0$.
-So $X=G/P$ is a complete rational homogeneous variety. \end{proof}
+By Proposition~\ref{prop-kollar}, the space \(\RE{m_0}\) is compact.
+Therefore the developing map \(\RE{m_0} \to H'_0 x_0\) is a covering map.
+In particular, every rational tree through \(m_0\) in \(\RE{m_0}\) projects to a rational tree through \(x_0\) in \(H'_0 x_0\), and conversely every rational tree in \(H'_0 x_0\) lifts uniquely to a rational tree through \(m_0\) in \(\RE{m_0}\).
+Since \(\RE{m_0}\) is rationally connected, it follows that \(H'_0 x_0\) is also rationally connected.
+The Doaudy space of deformations of a rational tree in \(H'_0 x_0\) through \(x_0\) is canonically isomorphic as a complex space to the Doaudy space of deformations of the corresponding rational tree in \(\RE{m_0}\) through \(m_0\).
+In particular, every component of that Douady space is proper.

+By Proposition~\ref{prop-kollar} there is some proper flat family of rational chains through \(m_0\) whose rational chains cover all of \(\RE{m_0}\).
+The corresponding flat family of rational chains through \(x_0\) given by development has rational chains covering all of \(H_0' x_0\).
+By lemma~\ref{lemma:Campana.prime}, both \(\RE{m_0}\) and \(H_0 x_0\) are simply connected.
+Therefore the covering map \(\RE{m_0} \to H'_0 x_0\) is an isomorphism. \end{proof}